-The application requires two recommendaiton forms.
-Applicants must share the recommendation form links with your recommenders.
+The application requires two recommendation forms.
+Applicants must share the recommendation form links with their recommenders.

-At least one of the recommendation forms must be filled out by an IU faculty member in the student’s major/minor.
+At least one of the recommendation forms must be filled out by an IU faculty.
 Graduate students are not considered faculty.
-If uncertain, students can use the IU Address Book to determine whether a recommender is faculty.
+If uncertain, students can use the IU Address Book to determine whether a recommender is a faculty.
 Recommendations from family members will not be accepted, and recommendations from friends are only suitable if the friends can attest to the applicant’s work ethic or academic ability.
 Students are encouraged to get a recommendation from their program advisor/mentor.